![]() |

-Analog Incident Light Meter It will be helpful in you read both parts of
+Analog Incident Light Meter It will be helpful in you read Using Reflected Light Meters,

-In a lot of photographic situations an incident light meter is faster and simpler to use than a reflected light meter.
+In a lot of photographic situations an incident light meter is faster and simpler to use, and more accurate than a reflected light meter.
 This article will compare the two and tell you how to use an incident light meter.

 Red Rock Lake, Indian Peaks Wilderness, Colorado Fiddling with Your Camera's Reflected Light Meter There is a wide range of tones in this mountain scene from the white puffy cloud and white snow on the peaks to the dark tones of the green evergreens and the even darker evergreen reflections in the water.
 If you point the reflected light meter in your camera at the whole scene, it will be fooled by the darker tones in the middle of the photograph and overexpose the picture.
 The next choice is to find a medium tone in the scene that you can meter.
 As this article explains, green grass and blue sky aren't always a reliable "medium tone" to meter.
 The best medium tone in this picture is the gray surface of the peaks in the middle (excluding the snow), but the gray area might be too small to meter accurately with your wide angle lens.
-So you take off your 24mm wide angle lens and put on your 80-200mm or longer telephoto zoom lens.
+So you take off your 24mm wide angle lens that you are going to use to create this image and you put on your 70 -200mm or longer telephoto zoom lens.
 You zoom out to the longest focal length and meter the gray rock face on the central peaks, and make note of the exposure.
 Then you meter the white cloud and snow on the peaks to make sure they aren't more than two stops lighter than the gray peaks or they will end up looking washed out in the photo.
-Once you have made your exposure determination, you take off the 80-200mm lens, put your 24mm wide angle lens back on your camera, and take the picture.
+Once you have made your exposure determination, you take off the 70-200mm lens, put your 24mm wide angle lens back on your camera, and take the picture.
 Metering the Same Scene with an Incident Light Meter If the above process seems a bit time consuming, there is a much faster and simpler alternative.
 Take your incident light meter and set the ISO on the meter to match the ISO on the camera, point the white dome at the light source (the sun) and push the button to get a meter reading.
 Set your camera's aperture and shutter speed to the exposure reading the incident light meter gives you and take the picture.
 Simple.
 Easy to do.
 Fast.
 Accurate.
 I just timed the whole process and it took all of about 15 seconds to get out the incident meter, take a reading, and set the resulting aperture and shutter speed on the camera.
 Since an incident light meter measures the intensity of the light that is falling on the subject, it isn't fooled by subject tonality like a reflected light meter.
 In the scene above, there are about a dozen different tonalities from the lightest to the darkest.
 If you spot metered each one with a reflected meter, you would get twelve different meter readings, but which one is right?
 Most of them would make your photo too light or too dark, so you need to find just the right tone to meter.
 With an incident light meter, you don't need to go through all of that rigamarole with most subjects.
-Analog and Digital Incident Light Meters "Analog" and "digital" refers to how the meter works, not to digital or film cameras.
+In many situations you can't beat an incident light meter for accuracy.
+With a reflected light meter have to make a judgment call as to which tone is closest to a true medium tone and how much exposure compensation you need to use for the best exposure.
+With an incident light meter you don't have to make that judgment call since it is dead on accurate at measuring the intensity of the light, uninfluenced by the tones in the subject.
+Analog vs Digital Incident Light Meters "Analog" and "digital" refers to how the meter works, not to digital or film cameras.
 You can use either kind of incident light meter and it doesn't matter if you are using a film or digital camera.
-The photo at the top of this article shows an older style analog incident light meter.
-You set the "ASA" dial below the red lighting bolt to the ISO of the film you are using, or the ISO setting on your digital camera.
-(The ASA system is the old name for the ISO system but the numbering system is the same.)
+Analog vs Incident Light Meter The photo at the top of this article shows an older style analog incident light meter.
+You set the "ASA" dial below the red lighting bolt to the ISO setting on your digital camera (or the ISO of the film you are using).
+(The ASA system is the old name for the ISO system.
+The numbering system is the same.)
 Then you point the small white dome (on top of the meter) at the light source and push the red button on the left side of the meter.
-Then you center the red needle on the zero at the top exposure compensation scale which is marked from 3 stops "UNDER" to 3 stops "OVER" with a zero in the middle (see the next photo).
+Then you center the red needle on the zero at the top exposure compensation scale, It is marked from 3 stops "UNDER" to 3 stops "OVER" with a zero in the middle (see the next photo).
 Once you have "zeroed the needle", you can see all of the aperture and shutter speed combinations that will give you the same exposure.
-If you want to add or subtract light from the recommended meter reading (more about that later), just put the red needle wherever you want on the upper scale.
+If you want to add or subtract light from the recommended meter reading (more about that later), just put the red needle wherever you want on the exposure compensation scale.
 Here's a closeup of the needle scale and dials.

 "The Window", Valley of Fire State Park, Nevada Meter and subject distance, outside and indoors Outside where the light can be pretty even, you don't have to be close to your subject.
 Sunlight on one mountain is going to be the same as sunlight on the mountain a mile away.
-Even though you are a mile from your subject, you and your subject are essentially the same distance from the sun.
+If you are on top of one mountain photographing the other one, even though you are a mile from your subject, you and your subject are essentially the same distance from the sun.

 House Sized Boulders at Sunset, Valley of Fire State Park, Nevada Had I pointed the white dome of the meter to the right, away from the sun, the shaded side of the boulders would be normally exposed and the sunny side would be seriously overexposed.
-If I stood in between the rocks and my camera and pointed the white dome at my camera, splitting the difference between the other two exposure possibilities, the sunlit side would have been overexposed and the shaded side underexposed.
+If I stood near the rocks and pointed the white dome at my camera (splitting the difference between the other two exposure possibilities), the sunlit side would have be overexposed and the shaded side underexposed.
 It's your choice where to point the white dome.
 Just don't fall for the advice that you should "always point the white dome at the camera".
 That won't always give you the exposure you want.
 This is just my preference, but in the sunlight with frontlit and sidelit subjects, I usually point the dome at the sun.
 In sunlight with backlit subjects, I point the white dome at the camera (away from the sun) and subtract 1 stop of light from what the meter says.
 That's because backlit subjects usually look best somewhat underexposed.
 Or I point the white dome at the sun (away from the camera) and then add 2 stops of light to what the meter tells me.
 This overexposes the back (sunlit) side of the subject and underexposes the side of the subject toward the camera.
 That will give you a photo something like this backlit cactus.
-The sunlit side of the cactus is overexposed and the side toward the camera is underexposed.
+The sunlit side of the cactus is technically overexposed and the side toward the camera is underexposed, which is exactly the look I wanted.

 Backlit Cactus When you have a subject with a sharply defined edge, backlit by the sun when it's not high in the sky, and a dark background behind your subject, you have the possibility of very nice rim light (as in the photo above).
 It doesn't happen often in nature so make the most of it when it does.